fac18/week4-gmno-autocomplete/README.md

 6. We  started to write a function to capitalise the first letter of every word except 'and 'of' and 'to' before realising it was completely uneccessary - a lesson in not making uneccessary work for yourself

+#### Post Code Review

+* Added keyboard functionality
+* Disabled search going straight to wikipedia
+* Autocompleter sorted (Disappears when you click on another page/option)
+* Links to Wikipedia upon clicking a selection
+* Styled page appropriately and clarified placeholder

 #### Where Next

 * Making one for all sites internationally (The true dream)